BL19/CommunityCompression/README.md

 The original meaning of this repository is to collect string/file compression methods into libraries for different languages.

 ## How to contribute
-If a language doesn’t already exist create a branch for it.
+If a language doesn’t already exist create a folder for it.
-In the branch the source code for the compression library should be.
+In the folder the source code for the compression library should be.
 A benchmark class should exist for each language to test the method against other popular compression libraries.

 ## Implemented methods
 NONE